PhilippLgh/ethpkg/README.md

 ### Example 2- Sign your NPM packages manually
-*(replace "philipplgh-ethpkg-0.2.0.tgz" in thte example with your module name)*
+*(replace "philipplgh-ethpkg-0.2.0.tgz" in the example with your module name)*

 ```
 // 1.) pack before uploading it: